bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 "Lancelot trusts you", George then said, surprisingly assertively.
 "Lets see if you desere it".
 Leon sat up in his chair, now suspicious that there was more to this story that he knew.
 He wondered if any of the other knights were privy to whatever seemed to happen here. *Lancelot must know what this is about, but I wonder if Gwaine knows*.

 George then turned to fully face Leon, placing the hand that was on his neck, onto lower thigh, just above the knee, startling Leon into making direct eye contact.
-George's eyes, hazel with flex of green, reminded Leon of a young wheat field, fertile, and strong.
+George's eyes, hazel with flex of green, reminded Leon of a young wheat field, fertile and strong.

-leon trusted George's judgement, but this exchange still irked Leon.
+Leon trusted George's judgement, but this exchange still irked Leon.

 Leon then heard some sudden movement, and cry of distress from the Freya.
 Merlin was grasping her wrist, as she cried out, struggling against Merlin.
 Merlin then wrangled Freya, despite her struggles, trapping her against his body, groping her.
-When she resisted, Merlin used her momentum to trap her underneath his body, against the bed.
+He then lewdly threw her onto the bed When she resisted, Merlin used her momentum to trap her underneath his body, forcing her against the bed.
 He continued to maneuver himself between her legs ripping her dress open.

 It seemed like Freya subtly leaned into Merlin's touch just before crying out "Nooo stopp!", and glaring at Merlin.
 Merlin moved his hips faster, more frantically, caging Freya, blocking her from view.
 This worried Leon.
 He felt himself unable to move.
 Wanting to help, but remembering the look that the king gave last time he tried. *Did I comfort a man guilty of the same crimes as Arthur?*